nantrinh/postit_app_walkthrough/lesson_3/README.md

   ```
 - If user is not logged in, display link to register.
   - Add `<%= link_to 'Register', register_path %>` to `app/views/shared/_nav.html.erb`.
+- Check your changes.
+  - Register a new user.
+Trigger the uniqueness validation first.
+  - Verify that you are automatically logged in as the new user upon creation.
+  - Create a new post and a new comment as the new user.
+Check that the creator is displayed correctly.

 # WORK IN PROGRESS